kfeldmann/littlewing/README.md

 how the sample app defines variables for each in fairly small files, then symlinks in the larger module files to do the heavy lifting.

+At least once per application configuration, usually in one of the first files, you should set the profile and region to be used by aws cli.
+This is done with the keywords "profile:" and "region:".
+The values can be set using either variables or strings.
+It is also possible to change profiles throughout your configuration, for example to accept a peering connection request in another account.

 To make changes in a production setting, take a look at the strategy used in the blue/green pools of the sample app's web tier.
 By versioning the names of steps that _update_ infrastructure, you can change the config,